mahadrana054/Data-Validator/README.md

         case 5:
             break                     # Exit this menu
 ```
-The functions that eare used in the main.py file are defined in functions(1).py and functions(2).py files.
+The functions that are used in the main.py file are defined in functions(1).py and functions(2).py files.